WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Drag and Drop/ReadMe.txt

 // Specify the initial drop zone
 setDrop: 'div.chosenBooks',

-// Set the insertion point for Drop links
+// CSS Selector or DOM node that specifies an optional strategic focus point where programmatic focus will return after a drop action completes
-dropAnchor: 'div.chosenBooks h3',
+returnFocusTo: 'div.chosenBooks h3',

 // Set the context node
 root: document,